Drakynfly/FaerieDataSystemPublic/README.md

 Primarily because I am tired of trying to describe to people how to create inventory systems, and since this plugin is fairly applicable to many genres of games, I figured I'd make it public since I don't really care about keeping the workings of my game secret.

 FDS is primarily designed for:
-- Singleplayer, local-multiplayer, or limited online multiplayer (2-8 players).
+- Single-player, local-multiplayer, or limited online multiplayer (2-8 players).
 This is not a database-friendly inventory for MMOs. (though it could probably made to be with some modification that I don't care to make myself)
 - Complex, mutable, or highly specific item logic.
 This is kinda overkill if all your items consist of is 3-4 floats, and a mesh :)
 - The currently implemented equipment system is designed for (A/J)RPG, Survival, or other Action-Adventure genres.
   - For other genres, more customization beyond what I provide will be necessary the further you stray from the norm, although I'd like to believe that FDS is flexible enough for most purposes.